Empornium/Luminance/README.md

 The currently active core team consists of:

 -   Starbuck
+-   Unclemeat
+-   mifune
+-   SubPixel
 -   Dax
--   mifune
 -   Dez
 -   Mobbo

 We would like to thank the following people for their contributions and/or help:

--   UncleMeat
 -   Lanz
 -   The staff and beta testers at Empornium
+-   PornBay coders for code contributions
--   The original Gazelle developers.
+-   The original Gazelle developers